codedevotional/articles/naming.md

 data changes or new application requirements, the impact of the implementation will be constrained to the internals of the function.
 The name will continue to be appropriate and no dependents will be forced to change.

+[Nod to the fact that this code is open to new requirements like adding a salutation.
+Would only require internal implementation changes.
+Near discusssion of `format_address`.]

 ## Climb up and down the ladder